100 Club: Feldman Swing Club

-In 1942, the venue was a restaurant called Macks, which was hired out beginning 24 October every Sunday evening by Robert Feldman at £4 per night to host a jazz club featuring swing music.
+In 1942, the venue was a restaurant called Macks, which was rented to Robert Feldman every Sunday evening at £4 per night to host a jazz club featuring swing music.
 The initial line-up of the Feldman Swing Club advertised in Melody Maker included Frank Weir, Kenny Baker and Jimmy Skidmore, with guest artists the Feldman Trio, composed of Feldman's children, including then eight-year-old jazz drummer Victor Feldman.

 The club's clientele included American GIs, who introduced jitterbug to the club, banned at most other music venues.
 Patrons included Glenn Miller, who auditioned young Victor Feldman, and the club hosted many top American jazz acts, including Mel Powell, Ray McKinley, Art Pepper, and Benny Goodman.
 Bebop as well as swing was featured.
 British musicians such as Ronnie Scott and Johnny Dankworth performed there.
 The club became a mecca for black musicians from the British Empire, such as Frank Holder, Coleridge Goode and Ray Ellington.

-The club was eventually taken over by Humphrey Lyttelton's manager and, during that period, Louis Armstrong appeared at the venue.
+The club was eventually taken over by Lyn Dutton, Humphrey Lyttelton's manager, and during that period, Louis Armstrong appeared at the venue.
 The lease was sold on to Ted Morton, who promoted it as the Jazz Shows Jazz Club.
 During this period, jazz fan Roger Horton began working at the club and was promoted to manager in 1964.